viamrobotics/docs/docs/tutorials/how_to_build_a_mock_robot.md

 ## Introduction

 In this post, we will show you how to build a mock robot using just your personal computer so you can try using Viam without any robotic hardware.
-This is a great way to learn how to build robots the Viam way.
+This is a great way to learn how to build robots [the Viam way](/getting-started/high-level-overview).
-In this tutorial, you will have set up, controlled, and programmed a mock robotic arm using fake components.

-## What is the Viam way to build a robot?

-Viam provides an open-source robot architecture that turns complex functionality into simple APIs, with an integrated cloud service to orchestrate production deployments.
-This allows you to configure a robot in minutes, and operate it from anywhere through any common software language such as [Python](https://python.viam.dev/).
-The Viam platform manages, secures, and connects any robot.

 Most Viam components come with a fake model that can be useful when testing.
 These are fake components that interact with the Viam software like real robotics components, but of course, do not exist as real-world hardware.
 We will be using these fake components to build out a mock robot and explore how to use Viam.

+In this tutorial, you will have set up, controlled, and programmed a mock robotic arm using fake components.

 ## What you'll need for this guide